 Field-hunting tip

-Look in oxidized manganese deposits country — that is the host setting where lithiophorite typically forms.
+Look in oxidized manganese deposits country, the host setting where lithiophorite typically forms.
 If you start seeing pyrolusite, goethite, manganite in float, you are in the right ground.
 Field specimens usually show a botryoidal, massive, crusts, or earthy aggregates habit, so train your eye for that shape before scanning the outcrop.